tributech-solutions/tributech-oem-module-iot-kit-examples/nRF52840-DK/README.md

 ![Add stream to source](images/DSAAgentAddStream.png)

 The last change which needs to be done is the addition of the "Value change options".
 Adding these options is shown in the following picture.
+The "value change options" consist of three values: PMIN, PMAX, ST. The PMIN value depicts the time frame which has to pass until a new value can be provided to the OEM in seconds.
+This value has to be at least 10 seconds. **The PMAX and ST values are at the moment not supported by the OEM modules, but will be added in a future update.** The preloaded software in the nRF52840-DK boards will commit a pressure and temperature value each 60 seconds if a connection is available and the sample kit is assembled in the right manner.

 ![Add value change options to a stream](images/DSAAgentAddValueChange.png)